- Normal precautions

 Latest Travel Alert

-On 7 June, the Malaysian Prime Minister announced the Recovery Movement Control Order (RMCO) effective from 10 June to 31 August 2020.
+On 28 August, the Malaysian Prime Minister announced the extension of the Recovery Movement Control Order (RMCO) to 31 December 2020.
 It will be a matter for the Malaysian authorities whether they decide to extend the RMCO again beyond this date.

 Under the RMCO, entry to Malaysia by foreign nationals is prohibited, except for those holding certain categories of residence visas and employment passes.